maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ### Static imports

 Static imports should not be used in production code.
-It should be used in test code, especially for things like `org.junit.Assert`
+They should be used in test code, especially for things like `org.junit.Assert`.

 ### Use of @Override

-Always add `@Override` on methods overriding a method declared in a super type.
+Always add `@Override` on methods overriding or implementing a method declared in a super type.

 ### Use of @since